cedricxie/apollo_perception_ros/README.md

 | **Perception with demo-2.0.bag** |

 The obstacle perception module in Apollo (r3.0) is extracted and modified so that it can be run as a normal ROS node.
 Everything is inside docker environment.
 Detailed steps of building and running the perception module are listed as follows.

+I myself find learning Apollo's approach in perception very beneficial to helping me understand how the perception architecture is set up.
+I hope you find this repo useful as well.

 **All contributions are welcome!!** There are so many things that can be improved.
 Please raise issues and/or make pull requests if you would like to work on it too.
 Thank you.